spacecoasteva/sceva-site/README.md

-# Wicked Garden Gnomes Website
+# Space Coast EVA Website

 This is the project for the [Wicked Garden Gnomes website](https://www.wickedgardengnomes.com), which is hosted on Google's